Vector

 Send Docker logs to Axiom

-To send Docker logs using the Axiom sink, you need to create a configuration file, e.g., vector.toml, with the following content:
+To send Docker logs using the Axiom sink, you need to create a configuration file, for example, vector.toml, with the following content:

 # Define the Docker logs source